Background pattern

 Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

-Primperan 1 mg/ml oral solution contains sodium
+Primperan 1 mg/ml Oral Solution contains sodium

-This medicine contains less than 23 mg of sodium (1 mmol) per 1 ml of oral solution; this is, essentially "sodium-free".
+This medicine contains less than 23 mg of sodium (1 mmol) per 1 ml of oral solution; this is essentially "sodium-free".

-Primperan 1 mg/ml oral solution contains alcohol
+Primperan 1 mg/ml Oral Solution contains alcohol

-The small amount of alcohol contained in this medicine does not produce any perceptible effect.
+The small amount of alcohol in this medicine does not produce any noticeable effect.

 3. How to take Primperan

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for administration of this medicine exactly as indicated by your doctor.
+If you are unsure, consult your doctor or pharmacist again.

 All indications (adult patients)